microsoft/tslint-microsoft-contrib/TSLint-and-the-Microsoft-Security-Development-Lifecycle.md

 * no-http-string – It can cause an http connection without TLS thus allowing a cookie stealing attack
 * no-inner-html	Do not write values to innerHTML, outerHTML, or set HTML using the JQuery html() function
 * react-no-dangerous-html - Do not use React's dangerouslySetInnerHTML API (because it accepts unsanitized input)

+Additionally, some [tsc compiler options](https://www.typescriptlang.org/docs/handbook/compiler-options.html) should be enabled:
+* --alwaysStrict - Parse in strict mode and emit "use strict" for each source file
+*